noahkostesku/pretraining-saliency-downstream-classifiers/README.md

 * We used `.py` files for all reusable logic, dataset handling, model loading, training, and metric computation.
 * Notebooks were used only as orchestration and inspection layers for stages 5-7, and we imported Python modules into the notebook for ablation studies and explainability analysis.
 * We saved any notebook-produced plots and images to `artifacts/saliency/` and `artifacts/metrics/` so results stay reproducible.
+* The active config source of truth is `src/cv/config/`; root-level `configs/*.yaml` are legacy placeholders and can be removed once no longer needed for documentation.